Unity-Technologies/multiplayer-community-contributions/CONTRIBUTING.md

 ## <a name="cla"></a> Contributor License Agreements

-When you open a pull request, you will be asked to acknowledge our Contributor License Agreement.
+When you open a pull request, you will be asked to enter into Unity's License Agreement which is based on The Apache Software Foundation's contribution agreement.
 We allow both individual contributions and contributions made on behalf of companies.
 We use an open source tool called CLA assistant.
 If you have any questions on our CLA, please submit an issue